Comments welcome on first iteration of new guide for understanding the role of data in standards development

 Anne Hayes, Director of Sectors at BSI added: “This guide is a first iteration to help enable the development of inclusive standards.
 We know that data is critical for the standards that we develop and this guide will help ensure that standards are truly representative, especially of communities traditionally excluded from benchmark datasets.
 We warmly welcome comments and input to help develop the guide and ultimately enable standards makers use a series of critical questions and analyses techniques to understand and interact with data.”

-The standard, named BSI Flex 236: Enabling the development of inclusive standards: Understanding the role of data and data analysis – Guide, has been developed by an advisory group1 made-up of data and behavioral scientists, academics, standards-makers, and professional bodies and interest groups.
+The standard, named BSI Flex 236: Enabling the development of inclusive standards: Understanding the role of data and data analysis – Guide, has been developed by an advisory group1 made-up of data and behavioural scientists, academics, standards-makers, and professional bodies and interest groups.
 It is for use by standards developers and standards organizations, but could also be used by government for the development of policy and regulation.

 - ENDS -